padlock ceop unlock search facebook swipe translate

 • DCC to run annual safeguarding staff and governor training

-• Family Support Worker to attend SHINE MAT designated leads meeting
+• Headteacher to lead SHINE MAT designated leads meeting

 • Take Care meetings